CarlKCarlK/range-set-blaze/docs/bench.md

 ### 'worst_op_blaze' Results and Conclusion

 Over almost the whole range `Roaring` is best.
-Roughly 10 times better than `RangeSetBlaze` when the number of intergers is less than 10,000.
+Roughly 10 times better than `RangeSetBlaze` when the number of integers is less than 10,000.
 As the number of integers increases beyond 10,000 `RangeSetBlaze`, `BTreeSet`, and `HashSet` continue to get slower. `Roaring`, on the other hand, gets faster; presumably as it switches to bitmaps.

 `Roaring` is a great choice when doing operations on u64 sets that may or may not be clumpy.